 District 1 Councillor Oren Sebag abstained, saying he did not want there to be a perception of a conflict of interest based on a legal opinion he received.
 “As many of you know, I’m a healthcare professional involved in the management of medical clinics, two of which are at Décarie Square, including some clinics owned by my business partner.
-Given this connection, given the appearance of a conflict which must be taken seriously, and my responsibilities to uphold the public trust, that means stepping back from this vote.”
+Given this connection, given the appearance of a conflict which must be taken seriously, and my responsibilities to uphold the public trust, that means stepping back from this vote.” n